Vluuks/AndroidPractice/Week 1/Content.md

 <a name="getting-started"></a>

 ### Getting started
 To run Java programs, you need to have Java installed.
-You might already have it on your own computer, but if not, use the following instructions to be able to use Java online:
+You might already have it on your own computer, but if not, use the following instructions to be able to use Java online.
+If you already have a CS50 IDE, you can just create a new folder in your workspace and start there!

 1. First, register for an account on edx.org, which will provide you with an account to log on to the CS50 IDE.
 If you already have an edX account, it’s no problem to use that one.